SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 - when you need to use the return value, then you ``await``
 - show a couple async-let use cases... a depends on b depends on c, but also a depends on b & c & d together
-- behind the scenes, async-let is implicitly creating a child Task
+- behind the scenes, async-let implicitly creates a child Task

 Calling an asynchronous function with ``await`` runs only one piece of code at a time.